alessandrocasalino/mimetic_bayes/README.md

 - run with ./Ligo_abc_gsl.exe
 - (optional) for computational time tests: time ./Ligo_abc_gsl.exe

-This is necessary due to some incompatibilities with inline functions on the default Mac compiler (clang), and for OpenMP to work properly.
+Use of gcc from Homebrew is necessary to avoid some incompatibilities with inline functions on the default Mac compiler (clang), and for OpenMP to work properly.